willdot/sendit/README.md

 ``` sh
 sendit -body="body.json" -channel="test"
 ```
-* channel(required) - the channel you wish to publish the messagd to
+* channel(required) - the channel you wish to publish the message to

+Note: Redis does not support headers.

 ## Contributing 🤝